Welcome to the KVFinder-web service!

 Tutorial

-Welcome to the KVFinder-web service tutorial!
-This section provides an overview of the features available through our publicly available KVFinder-web service at ( kvfinder-web.cnpem.br ).
+Welcome to the KVFinder-web tutorial!
+This section provides an overview of the features available through our publicly available KVFinder-web service at kvfinder-web.cnpem.br .

-In this tutorial, we will guide you through the four execution modes of KVFinder-web, which enable you to identify and characterize cavities in biomolecular structures.
-We will also show you how to retrieve results using job IDs.
+In this tutorial, we will guide you through the four execution modes of KVFinder-web, allowing you to identify and characterize cavities in biomolecular structures.
+We will also explain how to retrieve results using job IDs.

-For this tutorial, we will be using two biomolecular structures accessible via their PDB IDs:
+For this tutorial, we will use two biomolecular structures identified by their PDB IDs:

-By the end of this tutorial, you should have a good understanding of how to use KVFinder-web for cavity detection and characterization in your own biomolecular structures.Cavity Analysis
+By the end of this tutorial, you should have a clear understanding of how to employ KVFinder-web for cavity detection and characterization in your own biomolecular structures.Cavity Analysis

-Once the structure is loaded, you will have the option to keep non-standard residues (such as water, ligands, ions, etc).
-For the 1PRG example, we do not want to keep water molecules for further analysis, so uncheck the "HOH" checkbox.
+Once the structure is loaded, you will have the option to keep non-standard residues, such as water, ligands, and ions.

-Now, we can explore the four different execution modes, which are:
+Now, let us explore the four different execution modes, that are:

 - Around target residues